 VR applications have already proven their effectiveness in pain management.
 VR in medicine has successfully replaced heavy painkillers on some stages of medical treatment, for example, wound care.

 Pain medications are not safe.
-They may affect heart, liver, stomach and other organs of the human body.
+They may affect the heart, liver, stomach and other organs of the human body.
 Heavy drug consumption is also not safe for the nervous system.
 That is why doctors try to avoid unnecessary usage of painkillers in big doses.